xrdocs/virtual-routing/_tutorials/2023-08-01-xrd-with-terraform-topologies-on-aws.md

 cluster_name = "xrd-cluster"
 ```

-After 9 minutes, our cluster was created.
+It was created fairly quickly - in only nine minutes.

-Now let's run the eks-setup module to make the EKS cluster suitable to run an XRd workload:
+Now let's run the eks-setup module to make our EKS cluster suitable to run an XRd workload:

 ```
 terraform -chdir=examples/infra/eks-setup init